michael-ritter/jupyterhub-combopt-ma4502/docs/docs/ssl_certificates.md

 (A)gree/(C)ancel: a
 ```

-You may then optionally choose to share your email address with the [Electronic Frontier Foundation (EFF)](https://www.eff.org), the organization that develops certbot.
+You may then optionally choose to share your email address with the [Electronic Frontier Foundation (EFF)](https://www.eff.org), the organization that develops Certbot.
 If you wish to not receive any email from the EFF, opting out here is a safe choice, no functionality will be lost.

-As we have not configured our nginx installation yet, certbot will ask for the name of our server.
+As we have not configured our nginx installation yet, Certbot will ask for the name of our server.
 Enter the appropriate information:

 ```text
 No names were found in your configuration files.
 Please enter in your domain